 I am a researcher and teacher, currently as a PhD candidate working with Mark Stacey out of University of California Berkeley’s EFMH Group.
 I enjoy collaborating with many people!
 During graduate school I have worked extensively with Jessie Lacy and other scientists out of the US Geological Survey’s Pacific Coastal and Marine Science Center.
 I have also been a part of the Coastal Oceanography Group at UCD in Davis, California, and the Grupo de Procesos e Ingeniería Costera at USM in Valparaíso, Chile.

-At the broadest scale, I am interested in the myriad forces that affect how low-lying coastal regions “work”.
-I seek to study:
+At the broadest scale, I am interested in the various forces that affect how coastal regions “work” and hydrodynamics transport sediment (or other material).
+Thus, I study:

-I work primarily as a field scientist, but I understand that connecting field data to larger spatiotemporal scales using remote sensing and modeling applications is crucial.
+While I work primarily as a field scientist, I believe there is a lot of value in connecting in-situ observations to larger spatiotemporal scales using remote sensing techniques and numerical models.

-Outside of technical questions, I am energized by cultural theory and historical ecology of water and infrastructure.
+Outside of technical questions, I am energized by cultural theory and historical ecology around water and infrastructure.
 I want to support degrowth-oriented and citizen-centered environmental science, management, and activism.
-This includes good pedagogy, low-impact/cost methods, small-group organizing, and independent institutions.
+This requires good pedagogy, low-impact/cost methods, small-group organizing, long-term monitoring, and capable institutions.

 (email me if you want anything)